clykins90/glass_ops/BACKEND.md

-# Auto Glass Service Management System - Backend
+# GlassOps - Backend

-This document provides detailed information about the backend implementation of the Auto Glass Service Management System.
+This document provides detailed information about the backend implementation of GlassOps.

 ## Technology Stack